Cosmo-Tech/cosmotech-api-javascript-client/docs/WorkspaceApi.md

 let apiInstance = new CosmotechApi.WorkspaceApi();
 let organizationId = "organizationId_example"; // String | the Organization identifier
 let workspaceId = "workspaceId_example"; // String | the Workspace identifier
-let workspaceRole = new CosmotechApi.WorkspaceRole(); // WorkspaceRole | the new Workspace default security.
-apiInstance.setWorkspaceDefaultSecurity(organizationId, workspaceId, workspaceRole).then((data) => {
+let workspaceRole = new CosmotechApi.WorkspaceRole(); // WorkspaceRole | This change the workspace default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the workspace. apiInstance.setWorkspaceDefaultSecurity(organizationId, workspaceId, workspaceRole).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {